• 50. On Democritus and Heraclitus

 • 46.
 On Names

-Philosopher Colin McGinn wrote a wonderful book several years ago entitled “Shakespeare’s Philosophy” that, among other things, pointed out many scenes in Shakespeare’s plays that were clearly influenced by Miguel de Montaigne (who Shakespeare had read.)
-Most were in “Hamlet” or “The Tempest” (which I mentioned in a previous essay), but one play McGinn did…
+Philosopher Colin McGinn wrote a wonderful book several years ago entitled “Shakespeare’s Philosophy” that, among other things, pointed out many scenes in Shakespeare’s plays that were clearly influenced by Miguel de Montaigne (for how many years have I had Montaigne’s name as the Spanish Miguel instead of the French Michel in this essay?
+In one…

 • 45.
 On the Battle of Dreaux